AI CODE REVIEW

 Manual Code Review

 In a manual code review, developers manually inspect and evaluate each other's code to uncover bugs, promote better design, and ensure adherence to coding standards.
-Unlike automated reviews that rely on tools and software, manual reviews are performed by living, breathing developers.
+Unlike automated reviews that rely on tools and software, a manual review is performed by one or more human reviewers, bringing a living, breathing developers.

 The author of the code submits it for review, often using a version control system.